Stress has a pay day

 Let me know how they turn out for you.
 My 32nd anniversary is next week and I plan to make a second batch, dipped in dark chocolate to celebrate.

 Want to join me in this amazing class?

 Want to know more about using herbs to help you and your family live your best life?
 Check out the two herbal classes at the Herbal Academy of New England.
-From now till June 15th you can get 10 % off either course by entering the coupon code: HOMESTEAD at the checkout.
 They even have a payment plan to make the courses affordable for everyone.

 Check out the course syllabus here:

 Philip Fritchey.
 Practical Herbalism.
 Whitman Publications, 2004.

 Rosemary Gladstar.
 Herbal Recipes for Vibrant Health.
 Storey Pub., 2008.